rmnavr/opriq/README.md

 <img src="https://github.com/rmnavr/opriq/blob/main/Docs/Intro.png?raw=true" alt="OPRIQ Home Layer" />
 </p>

-OPRIQ was designed mainly for usage in hotkey-heavy software like Photoshop, various CADs and similar.
+OPRIQ works best with hotkey-heavy software like Photoshop, various CADs and similar.
 It is built on [AutoHotKey v2.0](https://www.autohotkey.com/) and currently works only on Windows.

 Table of Contents: